Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 I have confidence in you.

-Okay, don't touch me.
+Okay, don't touch it.

-Earlier today, a Senate Special Aging Committee hearing was held on empowering people with disabilities, bringing attention to the issue of home care, employment access, and economic security.
+a Senate Special Aging Committee hearing was held on empowering people with disabilities, bringing attention to the issue of home care, employment access, and economic security.

-You can watch the hearing tonight at 9 p .m.
-Eastern on C -SPAN.
+You can watch the hearing tonight at 9 p.m.
+Eastern on C-SPAN.

-C -SPAN Now, our free mobile video app, or online at c -span .org.
+C-SPAN Now, our free mobile video app, or online at c-span.org.

-American History TV, Saturdays on C -SPAN 2, exploring the people and events that tell the American story.
+American History TV, Saturdays on C-SPAN 2, exploring the people and events that tell the American story.

-This weekend at 2 .30 p .m.
+This weekend, at 2:30 p.m.
 Eastern, the St. Charles County Historical Society in Missouri hosts a conference of the American Revolution in the West.

-Historians discuss the weapons of the American Revolution, the role of Spain and Native Americans, and the 1779 Mississippi River Campaign.
+Historians discuss the weapons of the American Revolution, the role of Spain and Native Americans, and the 1779 Mississippi River campaign.

-Then at 8 p .m.
-Eastern on Lectures in History, the second of a two -part lecture by University of Maryland history professor Michael Ross on the 1893 trial of Lizzie Borden, who was accused of murdering her father and stepmother with an axe.
+Then, at 8 p.m.
+Eastern, on Lectures in History, the second of a two-part lecture by University of Maryland history professor Michael Ross on the 1893 trial of Lizzie Borden, who was accused of murdering her father and stepmother with an axe.

 The murders and trial received widespread publicity at the time, and Lizzie Borden became a lasting figure in American popular culture.

-Watch American History TV Saturdays on C -SPAN 2 and find a full schedule on your program guide or watch online anytime at c -span .org slash history.
+Watch American History TV Saturdays on C-SPAN 2 and find a full schedule on your program guide or watch online anytime at c-span.org/slash history.